Make a difference & donate to AAPS

 Anne believes the adoption of rescue animals is vitally important.
 She has two pugs and a cat, all adopted from AAPS.

 We send out email updates to our followers occasionally.
-If you’d like to hear from us please enter your email.
-We promise we won’t spam you!
+If you’d like to hear from us please click here to subscribe.

 Keep up to date with happenings in the AAPS world on our socials!